The 8 Pros and Cons of Homeschooling

 Many parents and students enjoy the luxury of having loose schedules.
 Parents no longer have to work their lives around school hours.
-Some parents even plan off season vacations and field trips with their extra time.
+Some parents even plan off-season vacations and field trips with their extra time.
 Students don’t have to wake up extremely early and stay up late to finish homework.
 Just imagine that.
 Having 1-2 extra hours for you and your kids to sleep, so everyone wakes up glowing and happy!

 2. Emotional Stability

-Unlike most kids in public school, homeschoolers get a great foundation for emotional stability.
+Unlike most kids in public schools, homeschoolers get a great foundation for emotional stability.
 Homeschoolers rarely have to deal with bullying by other kids.
 Parents monitor their kids to prevent things like bullying and peer pressure.
 Homeschoolers get the pro of never really experiencing harassment.
 Additionally, parents can guide kids closely to prevent self-esteem issues.
 All these pros give homeschoolers the benefit of being very emotionally stable.

 3. Closer Family Ties

-One of the biggest pros of homeschooling that majority, if not all, homeschool parents advocate is closer family ties.
+One of the biggest pros of homeschooling that the majority, if not all, homeschool parents advocate is closer family ties.
 Parents get joy from spending much more quality time with their kids.
 Every day of homeschooling is a day that families grow a stronger bond.
 Kids grow fond of their siblings.
 And most of the time families are spending great quality time together.

 4. Educational Freedom